namtvit07/pushpop/README.md

 #### An example Pushpop job

-Here's a simple Pushpop job that uses [Twilio](https://twilio.com/) to send an SMS containing the number of daily pageviews.
-This job runs every night at midnight.
+This Pushpop job sends a nightly email at midnight containing the day's number of pageviews:

 ``` ruby
 require 'pushpop'